Malthael Abilities and Strategy

 Death Shroud's ability to apply Reaper's Mark in an area makes it his most reliable way of benefiting from Soul Rip's healing against as many targets as possible.
-This is particularly useful while laning, where this combo pushes Malthael's self-sustain to high levels on top of providing him with reasonable waveclear.
+When unthreatened by ranged damage, Malthael's Basic Attacks should be used to spread Reaper's Mark so as to conserve Mana.

 - Mana: 20